Cases

 Factual Allegations

 This case arises from the Accused’s actions in connection with the case of The Prosecutor v.
-Jean-Pierre Bemba Gombo, in which Jean-Pierre Bemba Gombo was charged, tried, and convicted of crimes against humanity (murder, rape) and war crimes (murder, rape, and pillaging) at the ICC.
+Jean-Pierre Bemba Gombo, in which Jean-Pierre Bemba Gombo was charged, tried, and ultimately acquitted on appeal of crimes against humanity (murder, rape) and war crimes (murder, rape, and pillaging) at the ICC.

 From 2011 to November 14, 2013, Mr. Bemba, as alleged by the OTP, made available financial resources and issued instructions to lead defense counsel Aimé Kilolo Musamba, defense case manager Jean-Jacques Mangenda Kabongo, his former primary political advisor Fidèle Babala Wandu, and defense witness Narcisse Arid with regard to contacting and scheduling defense witnesses, coaching of false statements to be made by defense witnesses, and the amounts of money to be given to defense witnesses.